Taxanehh/Secretmanager/Secretmanager/PLAN.md

 # The plan

-- Make a wireframe, combine that in the wireflow and code the part
+- ✓ Main page (index.html)
-- Main page (index.html)
+- ✓ Make a wireframe, combine that in the wireflow and code the part
-- Navigation bar
+- ✓ Navigation bar
-- 1 css file
+- ✓ 1 css file
 - Registration page
 - Registration instructions
 - Login page